react-d3/react-d3-server-example/README.md

 **client**

-build jsx by webpack, for example, the map point jsx:
+build jsx by webpack, for example, the map `point.jsx`:

 ```